 In 1904, Edmonton was declared a city.
-The following year Edmonton was named the provincial capital of Alberta.
-Today, Edmonton is Canada's 6th largest city, offering all the amenities of a major urban centre plus a family-friendly environment that is safe, stimulating and rich with opportunity.
+The following year our city was named the provincial capital of Alberta.
+Today, it is Canada's 6th largest city, offering all the amenities of a major urban center plus a family-friendly environment that is safe, stimulating, and rich with opportunity.
 Edmonton is one of Canada's most ethnically diverse cities with more than 60 ethnic and cultural groups.
-Well known for its vibrant cultural life, diverse business community and outstanding river valley park system, Edmonton is a great place to call home.
-People who live in Edmonton are called "Edmontonians"
+Well known for its vibrant cultural life, the diverse business community, and outstanding river valley park system, this is a great place to call home.
+People who live in here are called "Edmontonians"

-Edmonton is located near the geographical middle of the province at an elevation of 668 meters.
-The terrain in and around Edmonton is generally flat to gently rolling, with ravines and deep river valleys, such as the North Saskatchewan River valley.
-Despite the Canadian Rockies lying as close to Edmonton as roughly 220 kilometres to the southwest, the city is too distant for any of its peaks to be seen from even its tallest buildings.
+Edmonton is located geographical in the middle of the province at an elevation of 668 meters.
+The terrain is flat to gently rolling, with ravines and deep river valleys, such as the North Saskatchewan River valley.
 The North Saskatchewan River bisects the city and originates at the Columbia Ice field in Jasper National Park.
-It empties, via the Saskatchewan River, Lake Winnipeg, and the Nelson River, into Hudson Bay.
-It runs from the southwest to the northeast and is fed by numerous creeks throughout the city, such as Mill Creek and Whitemud Creek.
-This creates numerous ravines, many of which have been incorporated into the urban parkland.
-Edmonton is situated at the boundary between prairie to the south and boreal forest to the north, in a transitional area known as aspen parkland.
-However, the aspen parkland in and around Edmonton has long since been heavily altered by farming and other human activities, such as oil and natural gas exploration.
+It runs from the southwest to the northeast and is fed by numerous creeks throughout the city, such as Whitemud and Mill Creek.
+This creates numerous ravines for living in our neighborhoods.

-Edmontonians have a famous saying here - "If you don't like the weather, wait five minutes" Edmonton has a northern continental climate with extreme seasonal temperatures.
-It has mild summers and chilly winters, with the average daily temperatures ranging from -11.7°C (10.9°F) in January to 17.5°C (63.5°F) in July.
-New Buyers to Edmonton sometimes ask "When does it snow in Edmonton."
+Edmontonians have a saying here - "If you don't like the weather, wait five minutes" Edmonton has a northern continental climate with extreme seasonal temperatures.
+It has mild summers and chilly winters.
+New Buyers sometimes ask "When does it snow?."
 Truth be told - Edmonton has had snow every month.
 It is not unusual for tempatures to flexuate 20-25 degrees within a few days.

-Edmonton around 3,000 BC and perhaps as early as 10,000 BC, when an ice-free corridor opened up as the last ice age ended and timber, water, and wildlife became available in the region.
-In 1754, Anthony Henday, an explorer working for the Hudson's Bay Company, may have been the first European to enter the Edmonton area.
+Around 3,000 BC and perhaps as early as 10,000 BC, when an ice-free corridor opened up as the last ice age ended and timber, water, and wildlife became available in the region.
+In 1754, Anthony Henday, an explorer working for the Hudson's Bay Company, may have been the first European to enter the area.
 His expeditions across the Canadian Prairies were mainly to seek contact with the aboriginal population for the purpose of establishing fur trade, as the competition was fierce between the Hudson's Bay Company and the North West Company.
-By 1795, Fort Edmonton, located in the Brander Gardenscommunity was established as a major trading post for the Hudson's Bay Company.
-It was named after the English hometown, now a part of Greater London, of the HBC deputy governor Sir James Winter Lake.
-In the late nineteenth century, the highly fertile soils surrounding Edmonton helped attract settlers, further establishing Edmonton as a major regional commercial and agricultural building.
-Edmonton was also a stopping point for people hoping to cash in on the Klondike Gold Rush in 1897, although the majority of people doing so chose to take a steamship north to the Yukon from Vancouver.
-Incorporated as a city in 1904 with a population of 8,350, Edmonton became the capital of Alberta a year later on September 1, 1905.
+By 1795, Fort Edmonton, located in the Brander Gardenscommunity was established as a major trading post for the Hudson's Bay Company./p>

 The war years

-During the early 1910s, Edmonton grew very rapidly due to rising speculation in real estate prices.
+During the early 1910s, we grew very rapidly due to rising speculation in real estate prices.
 In 1912, Edmonton amalgamated with the city of Strathcona south of the North Saskatchewan River.
 As a result, the city extended south of the river.
 Just prior to World War I, the real estate boom ended suddenly, causing the city's population to decline sharply from over 72,500 in 1914 to under 54,000 only two years later.
 Recruitment to the Canadian military during the war also contributed to the drop in population.
-Afterwards, the city was slow to recover in population and economy during the twenties and thirties, until World War II.
+Afterward, the city was slow to recover in population and economy during the twenties and thirties, until World War II.
 During this time, Highlands was begining to develop.

 The oil boom years

-The first major oil discovery in Alberta was made on February 13, 1947, near the town of Leduc to the south of Edmonton.
-As early as 1914, oil reserves were known to exist in the southern parts of Alberta but they produced very little oil compared to those around Edmonton.
+The first major oil discovery in Alberta was made on February 13, 1947, near the town of Leduc to the south.
+As early as 1914, oil reserves were known to exist in the southern parts of Alberta but they produced very little oil compared to those around our municipality.
 Additional oil reserves were discovered during the late forties and the fifties near the town of Redwater.
-Because most of Alberta's oil reserves were concentrated in central and northern Alberta, Edmonton became home to most of Alberta's oil industry.
+Because most of Alberta's oil reserves were concentrated in central and northern Alberta, Edmonton became home to most of the oil industry.

-Edmonton has become one of Canada's major educational centres with more than 60,000 full-time post-secondary students spread over several institutions and campuses (total enrollment between the schools is as high as 170,000, which includes students enrolled in multiple institutions).
-The University of Alberta (known colloquially as the "U of A"), whose main campus is situated on the south side of Edmonton's river valley, is a board-governed, public institution.
-The main campus consists of more than ninety buildings on 890,000 square meters (220 acres) of land, with buildings dating back to the university's establishment in 1908.
+Edmonton has become one of Canada's major educational centers with more than 60,000 full-time post-secondary students spread over several institutions and campuses.
+The University of Alberta, whose main campus is situated on the south side of the river valley, is a board-governed, public institution.
+The main campus consists of more than ninety buildings on 890,000 square meters of land, with buildings dating back to the university's establishment in 1908.

-Finding a home in Edmonton is not an easy task.
-Unlike most cities, Edmonton's real estate is extremely sporadic.
+Finding a home in our city is not an easy task.
+Unlike most cities, Edmonton's neighborhoods are extremely deverse.
 The best way to find a place to live when making a relocation move is to first decide on what type of lifestyle you want.
-Then choose a REALTOR® who specializes in the community you want to live in.
-Relocating to Edmonton Alberta?
+Then choose a relocation REALTOR® who specializes in the community you want to live in.